 A Guide to Drug Detoxification

 Drug detoxification is the process during which the body releases the toxins from drugs or alcohol which have built up in an addicted individual’s body.
-Withdrawal symptoms can be moderate to severe, depending upon the severity of the drug addiction, the types of drugs generally used and the length of time the individual has been addicted to drugs.
-It is important to remember that drug detoxification is not a treatment for drug abuse and addiction, but it is part of the treatment process.
+Withdrawal symptoms can be moderate to severe, depending upon the severity of the drug addiction, the types of drugs generally used, the health of the individual, and the length of time the individual has been addicted to drugs.
+It is important to remember that drug detoxification is not a treatment for drug abuse and addiction, but it is an essential part of the treatment process.

 Why Is Detoxification Necessary?